 Disney Gift Cards

-My favorite way to save money at Disney is to use Disney Gift Cards as much as possible.
+My favorite method for saving money at Disney is to use Disney Gift Cards as much as possible.

 I pre-buy the gift cards in advance before our trip.